-COOK Edoardo Burroni of the trattoria San Ambros.
+B COOK Edoardo Burroni of the trattoria San Ambros.

-WEEKLY FEATURE
+WEEKLY EFAMIRE

-THERE are hundreds of Italian eateries on the island, but very few real Italian ristorantes, and it's even harder to find genuine trattorias.
+THERE are bundreds of Italian eateries on the island. but very few real Italian ristorantes, and it's even harder to find genuine trattorias.
 A trattoria is a small family-run eaterie with a short menu that serves good home cooking at reasonable prices.

-In many ways, the trattoria is the equivalent of the bistro although, unlike the bistro, a bar is not an essential.
+In many ways, the trattoria is the equivalent of the bistro although, unlike the bistro, a bar is not an essen tial.
 One thing that ristorantes and trattorias have in common is that neither serves the omnipresent pizza.

-Today's restaurant is called San Ambros, named after the 4th century Bishop of Milan who introduced the Ambrosian chant, a type of plainsong that predated the Gregorian chant.
+Today's restaurant is called San Ambros, named after the 4th century Bishon of Milan who introduced the Ambrosian chant, a type of plainsong that predated the Gregorian chant.
 San Ambros fulfils the definition of a real trattoria; it is small, it serves imaginative home cooking and it is good value for money, most important in these days of ever-rising prices.
 There is no printed menu, the dishes being displayed on two blackboards.
 We ate outside in the square and it was absolutely divine.
-Every façade except one has been reno-
+Every façade except one has been renovated and repainted and I have never served on the giant shell.
+There was

-THE VERDICT
+• THE VERDICT

-This is one of the most genuine Italian eateries I have come across in Majorca.
-The whole set-up is authentic and the food is imaginative and well cooked.
+This is one of the most genuine Italian sateries: have come across in Migiota.
+The whole sat-up is authernite and the food is imaginative and well cooleed.
 It's quite unlike the vast majority of other Italian restaurants you have eaten in.
-Eating outside in the square is delightful in the summer and the interior will be snug and cosy for winter seen the Plaza Coll look so attractive and spruce.
+Eating outside in the square is delightful in the summer and the 'titorior will be sing and cosy for winter.